jappeace/jappeaceApplication/content/mtl.md

 because of the
 [$n^2$-instances problem](http://felixmulder.com/writing/2020/08/08/Revisiting-application-structure#the-n2-issue)[^not-aprove].
-This blogpost isn't about solving the $n^2$ problem so I will ignore it.
+This blogpost isn't about solving the $n^2$ problem, so I will ignore it.
 The solution to the type error however is pretty much the same:

 ```haskell